phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ## Quantifying the performance of our search algorithm

-Although the cells are under the same mechanisms for random walk, randomness introduced large variations among the trajectories.
-Therefore, simulation with 3 cells is not convincing.
-To assess the performances, let's simulate with 500 cells for 1500 seconds.
+We already know from our work in previous modules that a random walk simulation can produce very different outcomes.
+In order to assess the performance of the random walk algorithm, we will simulate `num_cells` = 500 cells and `duration` = 1500 seconds.

-For 500 cells, visualizing the trajectories will be messy.
-We instead quantitatively measure the performances by the ability to reach the target at the end of the simulation.
-We calculate the Euclidean distance to the center at each time step, and to evaluate the collective behavior, we measure the average and standard deviation for all cells.
+Visualizing the trajectories for this many cells will be messy.
+Instead, we will measure the distance between each cell and the target at the end of the simulation, and then take the average and standard deviation of this value over all cells.

 ~~~ python
 #Run simulation for 500 cells, plot average distance to highest concentration point.